serverless/serverless/docs/guides/dashboard/monitoring/README.md

 ### Disabling A Service

-To disable Serverless Framework's Monitoring & Observability features within a specific Serverless Framework Service, you can remove the `app` property from your `serverless.yml` file.
-This action will prevent your AWS account from being integrated and your AWS Lambda functions from being instrumented.
-If you prefer to disable only the service function instrumentation while retaining other dashboard features, you can do so under the `stages` property:
+To disable Serverless Framework's Monitoring & Observability features within a specific Serverless Framework Service, you can do so under the stages property.
+This action will prevent your AWS Lambda functions from being instrumented, and un-instrument them if they are already instrumented.

 ```yml
 org: my-org